TheKalpeshPawar/mifos-gsoc-2026-summary/README.md

 ## What's Left to Do

 The app is functionally complete — AISP, PISP and VRP are all wired end-to-end against the HSBC sandbox.
-The only remaining work is a **UI rework**: aligning the screens with the shared component library (`Mifos*` / `KptScaffold`) for a consistent look and feel.
+The only remaining work is a **UI rework**.

 ## Conclusion